Urinals & Urinal Packs

 • The flush valve connects the urinal to the water supply and controls the release of water for flushing.
 It is usually connected to the water supply line and is responsible for initiating the flushing process when activated.

 • The drain connection allows urine and waste to exit the urinal and flow into the sewage or drainage system.
-It connects the urinal's drain outlet to the building's plumbing system, usually through a drainpipe or trap.
+It connects the urinal's drain outlet to the building's plumbing system through a drainpipe or trap.

 • A vent connection is necessary to provide proper ventilation and prevent the buildup of sewer gases or odours.
 This connection allows air to enter the drainage system and maintain pressure balance.
 It is typically connected to the vent stack or a vent pipe.

-Not sure if you’ve got the proper infrastructure in place?
+Not sure you have the proper infrastructure in place?
 We can help you determine the appropriate plumbing connections for your urinal installation or retrofitting project, so don’t hesitate to get in touch.

 Are there any accessibility considerations for urinals?

-Providing accessible facilities in your washroom will make sure everyone can use it comfortably.
+Providing accessible facilities in your washroom will ensure everyone can use it comfortably.
 It’s also a legal requirement under the Equality Act 2010.
 Here are some accessibility considerations for urinals:

 • Installing urinals at the right height is essential for accommodating users with different mobility needs.
 It’s recommended to have a maximum rim height of 17 inches (43 cm) and a minimum clearance of 29 inches (74 cm) from the floor to the underside of the fixture.